It is good to have an end to journey toward;

 In many ways this whole album is about “The Journey”, the various paths we take in love and in life and even after-love / after-life.

-At this point in my journey I have had my share of success and failure both on the stage and off, and slowly I am coming to the realisation that what really matters is how you get to where you’re going.
+At this point in my journey I have had my share of success and failure both on the stage and off, and slowly I am coming to the realization that what really matters is how you get to where you’re going.
 Now that the record is complete I can look at the songs as a whole and see that like much of my material before, these songs are road songs.
 The road as metaphor, the road as a physical thing that takes us away and delivers us more often than not, back to ourselves.
 It’s fitting that all these tunes were written after returning to The West Coast where I was born.

 Musically, I have traveled consistently between the two poles of “solo” and “ensemble”.
 With this album I wanted to see if I could bring those two worlds together in the studio and then out on the road, touring with a trio.
 I deliberately set out to write the songs with an ensemble in mind and from the very start I tried to imagine how the tunes would sound played live by a trio.
 Most of this material was written or finished during a week-long trip into the mountains, where I holed up at a friend’s cabin in Wells BC. with a woodstove and a fine collection of eclectic roots music to listen to when I ran out of steam.
 I brought my Telecaster and my trusty Manzer acoustic, a small amplifier and a goodly supply of pencils and paper.
 Certainly the title song could not have been written anywhere else.